intel-iot-devkit/restricted-zone-notifier-cpp/README.md

 You will need the OpenCL™ Runtime package if you plan to run inference on the GPU as shown by the instructions below.
 It is not mandatory for CPU inference.

-## How it works
+## How it Works

 The application uses a video source, such as a camera, to grab frames, and then uses a Deep Neural Network (DNNs) to process the data.
 The network detects persons in the frame, and then if successful it checks if the detected persons are in the indicated off-limits assembly line region.

-The data can then optionally be sent to a MQTT machine to machine messaging server, as part of a industrial data analytics system.
+The data can then optionally be sent to a MQTT machine to machine messaging server, as part of an industrial data analytics system.

-The DNN model used in this application is an Intel® optimized models that is part of the OpenVINO™ toolkit.
+The DNN model used in this application is an Intel® optimized model that is part of the OpenVINO™ toolkit.

 You can find it here: